Charley-xiao/balance-it/README.md

 ## Effect

-Adjust Renolds number and see the effect.
+Adjust the Renolds number and see the effect.

 Roughly speaking, the higher the Renolds number, the more turbulent the flow is.